** Dancing Into 2019

 Andrea, Hanna, and Moni joined us, and we had a delicious meal.

 A new variety of cider!
-And that round thing there is cheese!
+And that round yellow thing there is cheese!

 This, however, was utter garbage.
-It tasted like a strong, bitter medicine that tasted like celery.
+It tasted like a strong, bitter medicine made partly of celery.
 My burps also tasted like strong bitter celery medicine.
 Whatever you do, don't drink this Italian Kräuter.

 Everything was fine once we broke out the normal herb liqueur, though!